TheJoeyBeans/Project-One-Game/README.md

 -Game Descritpion:
 This is a game of memorization.
 The goal of the game is to match the actions of the computer until you no longer can.
 Mimick random sequences created by the computer in order to win.
-The first round is composed of 5 actions, the second round 7 actions, and third with 10 actions.
+The first round is composed of 5 actions in the sequence, the second round 7 actions, and third with 10 actions.